-- You may continue to have this tea daily for about 2-3 months or more if you want to cure migraine and avoid recurrence of migraine attacks.
+- You may continue to have this tea daily for about 2-3 months or more if you want to cure a migraine and avoid recurrence of migraine attacks.

 Precaution: You may or may not get muscle stiffness, nervousness, mouth ulcers, canker sores, loss of taste etc. and sometimes upset stomach too.
 If so, stop using this herb and consult your doctor.
 Pregnant and breastfeeding mothers should not use feverfew herb.

-2. White Willow Bark Remedy for Migraine
+2. White Willow Bark Remedy for a Migraine

 White willow bark has long been used to cure pain and inflammation.
 The chemical ‘salicin’ present in willow bark has active ingredients similar to those found in aspirin (acetylsalicylic acid).
 It also contains powerful anti-inflammatory compounds known as flavonoids.
-Both, salicin and flavonoids together make this herb an effective pain-relieving and anti-inflammatory natural product.
-The only concern remains that it works slowly and you may not get instant relief but once it starts working, the effect will last for longer.
+Both salicin and flavonoids together make this herb an effective pain-relieving and anti-inflammatory natural product.
+The only concern remains that it works slowly and you may not get instant relief but once it starts working, the effect will last for long.

 How to Make White Willow Bark Tea for Migraine Relief?

 - Add willow bark to water.